 Anna has acted for Prince Jefri Bolkiah since 2005 as both solicitor and barrister in his long running dispute with Brunei.
 Other recent work includes:

-- London Steam Ship Owners Mutual Insurance Association Ltd v (1) Spain and (2) France (The Prestige) EWHC 3188 (Comm) and EWHC 2840 (Comm): Anna represents Spain and France in resisting s.66 applications to enforce Awards made against them in relation to their attempts to seek compensation for losses of over €4 billion caused by the ecological disaster arising out of the sinking of the M/T Prestige in 2002.
-The case involves questions of sovereign immunity, conflicts of laws, arbitrability, discretion under s.66, the Judgments Regulation and ss.67/72 of the Arbitration Act 1996.
+- London Steam Ship Owners Mutual Insurance Association Ltd v (1) Spain and (2) France (The Prestige) EWHC 3188 (Comm) and EWHC 2840 (Comm): Anna represents Spain and France in resisting s.66 applications to enforce negative declarations granted in Awards made against them in relation to their attempts to seek compensation for losses of over €4 billion caused by the ecological disaster arising out of the sinking of the M/T Prestige in 2002.
+Sovereign immunity, conflicts of laws, arbitrability, the Judgments Regulation and ss.67/72 of the Arbitration Act 1996.
 Currently on appeal to the Court of Appeal.

-- Chilukuri v RP Explorer Master Fund EWCA Civ 1307: Anna represented a Cayman hedge fund in a dispute concerning global depository receipts issued on the Luxembourg Stock Exchange.
-The appeal concerned the correct approach to valuing shares in an Indian company holding a bitumen asset in the DRC.
-Consideration of DCF valuation method.
-The first instance decision dealing with additional issues of breach of contract and construction is at EWHC 103 (Ch).
+- Chilukuri v RP Explorer Master Fund EWCA Civ 1307; EWHC 103 (Ch): Anna represented a Cayman hedge fund in a dispute concerning global depository receipts issued on the Luxembourg Stock Exchange.
+Contractual construction, proper approach to share valuation and discounted cash flow analysis.

 - LCIA Arbitration: Anna acted as sole advocate representing a seller of wafers for photovoltaic panels in a dispute relating to a long-term 'take or pay' contract.
-Award delivered in November 2012 of circa $13 million in favour of her client.
+Obtained an Award of circa $13 million in favour of her client.

-- Independent Trustee Services Ltd-v- (1) GP Noble Trustees Ltd and Ors (2) Susan Morris 3 WLR 597: A decision on rescission, breach of trust, fraudulent misrepresentation and when the 'purchaser aspect' of the bona fide purchaser defence is to be assessed.
-The matter settled on appeal to the Supreme Court.
+- Independent Trustee Services Ltd-v- (1) GP Noble Trustees Ltd and Ors (2) Susan Morris 3 WLR 597: Considered rescission, breach of trust, fraudulent misrepresentation and when the 'purchaser aspect' of the bona fide purchaser defence is to be assessed.
+Settled on appeal to the Supreme Court.